ro-the-creator/Stocks-Analysis-Project/README.md

 # Stock Analysis Project
 <p align='center'>
-This is a project using yfinance to access Yahoo Finance's publicly available APIs.
+This is a project using the yfinance API to access Yahoo Finance's publicly available financial and market data.
 Several functions within scripts will run an analysis on any given stock and give it a scored valuation that will help you determine whether the stock is worth buying.
 </p>

 ![](https://miro.medium.com/v2/resize:fit:1400/1*_12VG957NJA854PvZFJNDA.png)
+skfdgjhdsfgkls

 ## Project Info